When

 Locate the registration links on this website to register for in-person or livestream.
 Early registration is recommended as spaces are limited and opportunities for 1:1 services may fill up quickly.

-For our Spring Renewal Well-being Fair, admission is open and FREE to all and welcome to all from kids to seniors!
+Admission is open and FREE to all and welcome to all!
 Donations will be welcomed at the door, collected by our volunteers.
-All donations will be split between the practitioners and the Well-being Fair organizing team.
+All donations will be directed to the Well-being Fair organizing team to help produce future fairs.

-For our Spring Renewal Well-being Fair, we welcome ALL ages from kids to seniors.
+For our Autumn Abundance Well-being Fair, everyone is welcome.
 Some sessions will be directly geared for certain age groups and all sessions are at the discretion of all folks 15 and up.
 Children under 15 will require general adult supervision and discretion on involvement is up to the parent or guardian.

 Yes!
 We’d love for you to be a part of our events!
 Please connect with us using the contact page or email info@mukundastudio.com and we’ll reach back to you within 48 hours.